 When a METS company is hiring a new employee, the focus will often be on getting them started on the job without delay and not getting slowed down by the finer-details of the employment contract.
 However, the employment contract is a great opportunity for METS companies to address a number of IP concerns and start off on the right foot.
 Well-drafted IP clauses can protect the company and prevent a number of issues, both in the short and long-term.

-Well drafted clauses will take into consideration the work that a company is doing.
-Often courts will look unfavorably at clauses that are drafted too broad which is why having a lawyer who understands the industry, company, and technology is important.
+Well-drafted clauses will take into consideration the work that a company is doing.
+Often courts will look unfavourably at clauses that are drafted too broad which is why having a lawyer who understands the industry, company, and technology is important.
 It is also the reason why you will find our legal team spending time with our clients at their facilities.
-The more we understand our clients business, the better we are able to think of all contingencies and be as specific as possible.
+The more we understand our clients’ business, the better we are able to think of all contingencies and be as specific as possible.

-Lastly, when entering new regions, these IP clauses will need to be tailored for the specific market to reflect the local laws.
+Finally, when entering new regions, keep in mind that these IP clauses will need to be tailored for the specific market to reflect the local laws.

 Harris Gomez Group opened its doors in 1997 as an Australian legal and commercial firm.
 In 2001, we expanded our practice to the international market with the establishment of our office in Santiago, Chile.
 This international expansion meant we could provide an essential bridge for Australian companies with interests and activities in Latin America, and in so doing, became the first Australian law firm with an office in Latin America.

 We provide innovative technology and resources businesses with legal and commercial expertise to realise their global potential.
 Our goal is to see innovative businesses establish and thrive in the global market.
 We are proud members of Austmine.